 Dementia can lead to confusion and difficulty with processing and reasoning.
 It can also alter the internal body clock that recognizes when it is day or night and, therefore, when to sleep.

 If the body clock is not working accurately, sleeping and waking patterns may be disrupted, and they can cause the confusion and exhaustion that feature in sundowner's.

 Other events that may lead to symptoms include:

-- Medications wearing off as the day goes on
+- medications wearing off as the day progresses

 Some risk factors have been associated with sundowner's syndrome.